 Software privileges cannot be extended when they are packages that are tied to student status.

 Will students have access to fabrication resources during the spring online semester?

 The GSD fabrication facilities will not be open to students this spring term.
-The Innovation Task Force has worked with faculty to ensure that alternatives to digital fabrication are included in the fall pedagogy.
+The Innovation Task Force has worked with faculty to ensure that alternatives to digital fabrication are included in the spring pedagogy.

 Will there be extensive model requirements for online classes?